EQuiw/2019-scalingattack/scaleatt/README.md

 # Readme -- Image-Scaling Attacks and Defenses

 ## About
-You will find here all the necessary information to understand and perform image-scaling attacks as well as to apply defenses.

-In the following, we will first describe the steps to set up the python environment before describing the tutorial that gives an introduction to this repo.
+This document describes the steps to set up the python environment.

 ## System Requirements
 - Python 3.6